Jeanne H. DiScala

 “Her Life Was Her Family, and Her Family Was Her Life”

-We lost the most important person to us on Saturday (October 14, 2000).
+On October 14, 2000 we lost the most important person to us.
 As you all know, I was extremely close to my mother.
-I would travel every other weekend to visit her.
+I would travel every other weekend from California to Connecticut to visit her.
 As a tribute to my Mom, we are publishing our eulogies, that we all gave at her funeral.
-Please, pray for my Mom and my Family.
-If you would like to make a contribution to The American Cancer Society in her honor, please click here.
+Please, pray for my Mom and my family.
+If you would like to make a contribution to the American Cancer Society in her honor, please click here.

 GOING PLACES WITH MY MOM: